Ironman triathlon: Two men die in County Cork event

 Gardaí (Irish police) said both men were pronounced dead by medical personnel and the local coroner has been notified.

-The organisers of the event, Ironman Ireland, said it was "deeply saddened" by the deaths.
+The organisers of the event, Ironman Ireland, said they were "deeply saddened" by the deaths.

 "During the swim portion of Sunday's race, safety personnel provided immediate medical attention upon recognising the athletes were in need of assistance," it said.